andrewstarritt/quaternion/README.md

     exp (log (p) * q)

 However, mixed-mode ** is possible - please see below.

+The shift operators are mixed mode as well - see below.

 ## <a name = "mixedmode"/><span style='color:#00c000'>mixed mode arithmetic</span>